EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/training_gp_tutorial.md

 ## Making predictions with the GP

 To finish off, let's use our newly-trained GP to estimate the output of our simulator at a new input.
-We make a prediction with the GP using the `predict` method.
+We make a prediction with the GP using the [`predict`][exauq.core.emulators.MogpEmulator.predict] method.
 Predictions from GPs come with both the actual estimate and a measure of the uncertainty of that estimate.
-This is packaged up in a `GaussianProcessPrediction` object, which provides the `estimate` property for the point estimate and the `variance` and `standard_deviation` properties for a measure of the uncertainty (as the predictive variance and standard deviation, respectfully).
+This is packaged up in a [`GaussianProcessPrediction`][exauq.core.modelling.GaussianProcessPrediction] object, which provides the [`estimate`][exauq.core.modelling.GaussianProcessPrediction.estimate] property for the point estimate and the [`variance`][exauq.core.modelling.GaussianProcessPrediction.variance] and [`standard_deviation`][exauq.core.modelling.GaussianProcessPrediction.standard_deviation] properties for a measure of the uncertainty (as the predictive variance and standard deviation, respectfully).

 ``` { .python .copy }